DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 ## Configuring a Web Server and Implementing LVM Storage Subsystem on It

-To setup the Web Server, steps 1 to 20 above are replicated on another VirtualBox Virtual Machine.
-The outcome of running steps 1 to 20 above on the Web Server VM is shown below by verifying the setup through the `df -h` command:
+To create and setup the Web Server (WB001), steps 1 to 20 above are replicated on another VirtualBox Virtual Machine.
+The outcome of running these steps is shown below by verifying the setup through the `df -h` command:

 ![Alt text](Images/webserver-storages.png)